sadeh-congnition/django-async-job-pipelines/README.md

-    "concurrency_limit": 10,  # how many jobs to run concurrently per process "db_name": "default",  # name of database to use as job queue "scheduler_interval": 10,  # the interval in seconds for scheduler to run }
+    "concurrency_limit": 10,  # how many jobs to run concurrently per process "db_name": "default",  # name of database to use as job queue "scheduler_interval": 10,  # the interval in seconds for scheduler to run "stuck_jobs_requeue_interval": 60,  # the interval in seconds for resetting stuck jobs }
 ```